jngumy/spotifyapp-reactjs/README.md

+## spotifyapp-reactjs

 Spotify Application project using Spotify Web API.
 React.js CSS Flexbox frontend and Node.js for OAuth backend.
+You can log in with your spotify account and visualize your playlists and check the current "Now Playing".
+Some features like create a local playlist or search for an specific song are coming soon.

+For more information about the Spotify public API please go to https://developer.spotify.com/documentation/web-api/

+Some preview:

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).